 Enron faced an ethical accounting scandal in 2001 after using “mark-to-market” accounting to fake their profits and misused special purpose entities, or SPEs.
-Enron worked to make their losses look like less than they actually were, and “cooked the books” to make their income look much higher than it was.
+Enron worked to make their losses seem less than they actually were, and “cooked the books” to make their income look much higher than it was.

 Enron stock plummeted after the news got out, and the SEC began an investigation.

 That ethics investigation lead to jail time for many Enron executives, and their accounting firm Arthur Anderson lost all of their clients and eventually was dissolved.
 Enron filed for bankruptcy, and new laws were introduced based on this scandal to prevent similar situations.
 This is a case where business ethics means that honesty and full transparency is what companies and consumers should expect.

 Google may be one of the largest companies in the world, but it’s not immune from ethical dilemmas and business ethics scandals.
 As of 2019, Google is facing a fine from the EU, with the EU saying that Google abused their dominant position and forced AdSense customers to sign contracts saying they wouldn’t accept advertising from rival search engines.
 This is an example of business ethics where consumers expect organizations to be fair in their treatment of consumers and of rivals.
 Especially when a company dominates the market, the ethics involved have to be more strict.